ucns3d-team/UCNS3D/rotational_periodic_readme.txt

 This was made so the code knows what is the positive and the negative interface that must be rotated of theta or -theta.

-In the UCNS3d.dat there are two new parameter:
+In the ROTFRAME.dat there are two new parameter:
 BOUNDARY CONDITIONS: |0: Non-Periodic | 1: Periodic
 1 180.0  1.0e-08